psychemedia/storytelling-notes/john_barleycorn.md

 Amnl 0 tt rhe Weaver doth complain, With ma'ty Tradeſ-nen more,

-i hope their Javour 45 1n vain, therelore they may give Ore.
+i hope their Javour 45 in vain, therefore they may give Ore.

 Yet now a little white give car, you that ate [Landers by,